golemfactory/yagna-docs/requestor-tutorials/service-development/service-example-2-managed-erigon.md

 ## Requestor agent

 This part of the tutorial directly corresponds to the two previous requestor tutorials ([services hello world example](service-example-0-hello-world.md) and [simple service](service-example-1-simple-service.md)).
-It is split into [TODO]
+We have the same clear separation between service specification and service provisioning, but there are important differences:

+* We use Erigon runtime instead of a VM-based runtime (so we don't have any Dockerfile or `image_hash`).
+* We don't implement `async def run` - the service is only started/stopped, requestor is idle when the service it is running.
+* We use [yapapi-service-manager](https://github.com/golemfactory/yapapi-service-manager) instead of pure `yapapi`.

 ### Service specification